 Tip: If you take the train, make sure to arrive at the station on time, as security can be tight.

 Since Uzbekistan has a bit of an obsession with control, they like to make sure foreign visitors stay in official lodging.
-To enforce this, hotels, guest houses, and hostels are required to register each foreign visitor that stays and provide a registration slip as proof.
+To enforce this, hotels, guest houses, and hostels are required to register each foreign visitor that stays and provides a registration slip as proof.
 All tourists visiting Uzbekistan have to present these registration slips upon departure from Uzbekistan.

 Officially you need to register every three days… but not all officials seem to know.
 The exception is the Fergana Valley, where you do need to register every day.

 Resources for travel in Uzbekistan